Windows Autopilot user-driven mode

 - If using Proxy, WPAD Proxy settings option must be enabled and configured.

-User-driven mode for hybrid Azure Active Directory join with VPN support
+User-driven mode for hybrid Azure Active Directory join with VPN support (Preview)

 Devices joined to Active Directory require connectivity to an Active Directory domain controller for many activities.
 These activities include user sign-in (validating the user's credentials) and Group Policy application.
 As a result, the Windows Autopilot user-driven Hybrid Azure AD Join process would validate that the device is able to contact an Active Directory domain controller by pinging that domain controller.